 - for men, being over 45 years of age

-Having high levels of lipoprotein(a) specifically is also linked to a higher risk of cardiovascular disease and CHD.
+Having high levels of lipoprotein(a) specifically is also linked to a

 A doctor can perform a physical examination, take a thorough medical history, and order a number of tests to diagnose CHD.
 For example: